Qatawi family: Elisha Haider Qatawi

-The exodus of Elisha Haider Qatawi to Cairo took place in the late eighteenth century, where his son Jacob (1801–1883) obtained privileges from the government to carry out commercial and financial activities He is given the title "BK".
+The exodus of Elisha Haider Qatawi to Cairo took place in the late eighteenth century, when his son Jacob (1801–1883) obtained privileges from the government to carry out commercial and financial activities.
+He is given the title "BK."
 He also held the title of Baron of the Austro-Hungarian Empire of which the family held citizenship.
-He was entrusted with the position of overseer of the treasury during the reign of Khedive Abbas I (1848–1854), and he retained this position during the rule of Governor Saeed and Khedive Ismail, and in his last days he assumed the presidency of the Jewish community in Cairo, which It was called the Israelite sect.
+He was entrusted with the position of overseer of the treasury during the reign of Khedive Abbas I (1848–1854), and he retained this position during the rule of Governor Saeed and Khedive Ismail, and in his last days he assumed the presidency of the Jewish community in Cairo, which was called the Israelite sect.

 Moses Qatawi

 After his death, his son Moses Qatawi (1850–1924) succeeded him in 1883 as head of the sect, and he was chosen as a member of the Egyptian Parliament, and he was also granted the title of Pasha.
 Moses was a prominent financier and banker.
 He managed a number of companies and contributed to financing railway projects in Upper Egypt and East Delta and public transportation projects in Cairo in cooperation with the Sawaris and families.